HartP97/ADAS_using_OpenVino/README.md

 # ADAS_using_OpenVino
 Advanced Driver Assistance System (team-project) - developed for the Intel Edge AI Scholarshap @Udacity

-## Introduction
-[...]

 ## Motivation
-Making roads a safer place and ADAS available to the majority of people, not only to those who can’t afford a new Car with special and expensive addons.
+Making roads a safer place and ADAS available to the majority of people, not only to those who can’t afford a new Car with special and expensive addons.OpenVino offers a great opportunity as we can bring AI based analysis to the edge (for example inside a smartphone sized device mounted in your car and connected the cars board computer).

+## Our Mission
+- making driving safer and more convenient
+- bridging time until cars get fully autonomous and are affordable for the majority of people
+- making ADAS accessible for everyone in form of an Edge Device that can be plugged in to the board computer of your current car with no need to purchase a completely new car (most of the cars built after 2009 support that)

 ## Current Features
 - Car detection